sjmoody/eventio/README.md

 - How devs compulsively refactor or fix things that annoy them (like ugly design)
 - The tedious triple accounting seems to be inevitable in many languages
 - How to convert a Webstorm template into a VS Code snippet
+- Mantine theme uses a syntax that requires 10 shades for every color, "red.5"
+- Can useMantineTheme hook to access the theme variables anywhere, but not needed for most Mantine components
+- for vampires, light mode == flashbang
+-

 ## Features to Build (versions)